micronet-challenge/micronet-challenge.github.io/scoring_and_submission.md

 We count transcendental functions as a single operation under the assumption that they can be accelerated by hardware if necessary.

-We do not take activation sparsity into account because we do not take activation storage size into account.
+We do not take dynamic activation sparsity into account because we do not take activation storage size into account.
 Thus, we cannot incorporate the storage and bandwidth cost of storing activations as sparse tensors into a submission’s score.
-In future iterations of the competition, we plan to include a metric for maximum transient activation size (see appendix) and will allow entries to take activation sparsity into account.
+In future iterations of the competition, we plan to include a metric for maximum transient activation size (see appendix) and will allow entries to take dynamic activation sparsity into account.

+We allow static activation sparsity (e.g., [sparse attention](https://openai.com/blog/sparse-transformer/)) because the sparsity pattern is known ahead of time and we can avoid expensive dynamic compression of layer outputs and potentially mitigate load-balancing issues.

+Note that this rule against dynamic activation sparsity is not intended to rule out [mixture-of-experts](https://arxiv.org/abs/1701.06538) (MoE) approaches, which could be viewed as a form of dynamic activation sparsity.
+If you’re interested in entering the competition with MoE model, reach out to the organizers at <micronet.challenge@gmail.com>.

 # Ranking Entries